Paperback-iOS/website/src/getting-started/content-settings.md

 - **Why isn't my selection of "Adult" saving?**

-  Clear your browser cache or log in to the Portal through an incognito window.
+  Clear your browser cache or log in to the Portal through an incognito window and try again.

 - **Why am I encountering a communication/unknown error when logging into the app?**

   Ensure your email is verified (check spam/promotion).
 If the issue persists, make a support post in the official Discord server.
-You can find a guide on how to do that [here](/guides/further-support/#using-the-official-discord-server).
+You can find a guide on how to do that [here](/getting-started/further-support/#using-the-official-discord-server).

 - **Why is this necessary?**